 Fleshing out this list for you has spilled into an incredibly rewarding, nostalgic, and therapeutic experience for me.
 It has also made me realize yet again how important music has been to me throughout my life.
 It is the texture underlying and accompanying many experiences.
 Now I am wondering what music will define 2021 for me.
 All I can tell you is that it has started out with Tchaikovsky’s Piano Concerto No. 3.

-In 2021 I was smitten by Francis Poulenc (1899–1963), French composer and pianist.
+In 2021 I was smitten by Francis Poulenc (1899–1863), French composer and pianist.
 I accidently stumbled onto his beautiful Piano Concerto in C sharp for Piano and Orchestra.
 Interestingly, this concerto was commissioned by the Boston Symphony Orchestra to restore the relationship between the US and France after World War II.
-Poulenc composed it in 1949, and it was premiered in Boston on January 6, 1950.
+Poulenc composed it in 1949, and it premiered in Boston on January 6, 1950.
 Critics did not fall in love with this concerto, nor were they fans of Poulenc.
 One of them wrote, “Certainly it isn’t a concerto at all but a little picture of manners, done up by a minor master.”
-Before, you take their word for it, listen to the second movement of this concerto and you’ll see why they are wrong and why I could not get enough of it.
+Before you take their word for it, listen to the second movement of this concerto and you’ll see why they are wrong and why I could not get enough of it.

 Once I discovered Poulenc’s piano, I moved on to his Concerto for Two Pianos.
 This is one of the jazziest concertos you’ll ever listen to.
 The jazziness is often interrupted by romantic tenderness.

-At the end of the of 2021 I was consumed by musicals.
+At the end of 2021 I was consumed by musicals.
 It all started with taking my family to see Steven Spielberg’s remake of West Side Story.
 I was going to write about this musical, but that short journey spilled into a month-long trip down memory lane, from Phantom of the Opera to Aida (and half a dozen other musicals in between).